Delivery Hero (ETR:DHER) Given a €76.00 Price Target by UBS Group Analysts

-UBS Group set a €76.00 ($88.37) price target on Delivery Hero (ETR:DHER) in a research note released on Monday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Delivery Hero (ETR:DHER) has been assigned a €76.00 ($88.37) price objective by analysts at UBS Group in a report issued on Monday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+UBS Group’s target price indicates a potential upside of 7.56% from the company’s previous close.

 About Delivery Hero